VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 You should be careful to distinguish between errors and business failures.
 Examples of errors include:

-* A message not being delivered due to a failure in the messaging infrastructure.
+* A message is not delivered due to a failure in the messaging infrastructure.
-* Data not being persisted due to a connectivity problem with the database.
+* Data is not persisted due to a connectivity problem with the database.

 In many cases, especially in the cloud, you can handle these errors by retrying the operation.

 A business failure should have a predetermined business response.
 For
  example:

-* If a seat cannot be reserved because there are no seats left, then the system should add the request to a wait-list.
+* If the system cannot reserve a seat because there are no seats left, then it should add the request to a wait-list.
-* If a credit card payment fails, the user should be given the chance to try a different card, or to set up payment by invoice.
+* If a credit card payment fails, the user should be given the chance either to try a different card, or to set up payment by invoice.

 > **BharathPersona:** Your domain experts should help you to identify
 > possible business failures and determine the way that you handle
 > them.

-## The Count-down Timer and the Read-model
+## The Countdown Timer and the Read-model

-The count-down timer that displays how much time remains to complete the order to the registrant is part of the business data in the system, and not just a part of the infrastructure.
-When a registrant creates an order and reserves seats, the count-down begins.
-The count-down continues, even if the registrant leaves the conference web site.
-The UI must be able to display the correct count-down value if the registrant returns to the site, therefore the reservation expiry time is a part of the data that is available from the read-model.
+The countdown timer that displays how much time remains to complete the order to the registrant is part of the business data in the system, and not just a part of the infrastructure.
+When a registrant creates an order and reserves seats, the countdown begins.
+The countdown continues, even if the registrant leaves the conference web site.
+The UI must be able to display the correct countdown value if the registrant returns to the site, therefore the reservation expiry time is a part of the data that is available from the read-model.

 # Implementation Details

-This section describes some of the significant features of the implementation of the Orders and Registrations bounded context that are described in this chapter.
+This section describes some of the significant features of the implementation of the Orders and Registrations bounded context.
 You may find it useful to have a copy of the code so you can follow along.
-You can download a copy of the code from the repository on github: [mspnp/cqrs-journey-code][repourl].
+You can download a copy of the code from the repository on github:
+[mspnp/cqrs-journey-code][repourl].

-> **Note:** Do not expect the code samples to exactly match the code in
+> **Note:** Do not expect the code samples to match exactly the code in
 > the reference implementation.
 This chapter describes a step in the
 > CQRS journey, the implementation may well change as we learn more and
 > refactor the code.